l-Axiom-l/C4D-Frontal-to-UVW-Utility/README.md

 It detects all Objects in the Scene which have "ax_" in their name.

+The variation also detects the Object with "axmain_" in its name and uses it to retrieve the material.

 It then automatically refreshes the UVW tag every frame.